garden-io/garden/docs/reference/action-types/Test/kubernetes-pod.md

 timeout: 600

 spec:
-  # Set to false if you don't want the task's result to be cached.
-Use this if the task needs to be run any time your
+  # Set to false if you don't want the Runs's result to be cached.
+Use this if the Run needs to be run any time your
-  # project (or one or more of the task's dependants) is deployed.
-Otherwise the task is only re-run when its version
+  # project (or one or more of the Run's dependants) is deployed.
+Otherwise the Run is only re-run when its version
-  # changes (i.e. the module or one of its dependencies is modified), or when you run `garden run`.
+  # changes, or when you run `garden run`.
   cacheResult: true

   # The command/entrypoint used to run inside the container.